The Apartment Walkthrough: Things to Watch Out For Before You Move In

 - Turn on all the burners on the stove to make sure they light up.
 Open and close the oven door, and look for all the racks in the oven.
 Check the broiler and make sure it works.

-- Open and close the fridge doors and pull out every drawer.
+- Open and close the refrigerator doors and pull out every drawer.
 Check any musty smells.
 If there is an icemaker, check to see if it works.
-Make sure the fridge is chilly and the freezer is cold.
+Make sure the refrigerator is chilly and the freezer is cold.

 - Examine the linoleum or tile for any scrapes, scuffs and cuts, and check the counter tops for any stains, burn marks or chips.

 - Open and close all the cupboard doors and drawers.
 Check for chips and dings.